Distributed solar generation forecasting using attention-based deep neural networks for cloud movement prediction: Evaluation

 \section{Evaluation}

-We consider the following three benchmark scenarios during the \textit{Forecasting Stage} to evaluate the impact of cloud forecasts that are obtained from the cloud forecasting networks.
+During the \textit{Forecasting Stage}, we evaluate the impact of cloud forecasts produced by the cloud forecasting networks under the following three benchmark scenarios.

-\begin{enumerate} \item The first scenario uses cloud pixels from the ground-truth satellite images as an input to the solar forecasting networks.
-This condition shows the best or \say{ideal} solar power forecasts that can be achieved as the cloud conditions in the future time instants are known. \item The second scenario uses the cloud image observed at last timestamp before the start of the forecasting hour as inputs to the solar forecasting network without predicting the satellite images (i.e., persistence clouds).
-This condition acts as a benchmark to determine if the image predictions from the cloud forecasting networks have improved over simply using the last observed image for the prediction time period. \item The third scenario includes training the same solar forecasting networks discussed in section \ref{sec:solar_forecasting_dnn} with power generation data from the past hour as the sole input to the networks (i.e., no clouds included scenario).
+\begin{enumerate} \item \textit{Ground truth clouds }- The first scenario uses cloud pixels from the ground-truth satellite images as an input to the solar forecasting networks.
+This condition shows the best or \say{ideal} solar power forecasts that can be achieved as the cloud conditions in the future time instants are known. \item \textit{Persistence clouds }- The second scenario uses the cloud image observed at last timestamp before the start of the forecasting hour as inputs to the solar forecasting network without predicting the satellite images.
+This condition acts as a benchmark to determine if the image predictions from the cloud forecasting networks have improved over simply using the last observed image for the prediction time period. \item \textit{No clouds included-} The third scenario includes training the same solar forecasting networks discussed in section \ref{sec:solar_forecasting_dnn} with power generation data from the past hour as the sole input to the networks.
 This condition is used to determine if including cloud values derived from the infrared satellite images have an impact on forecasting solar power generation. \end{enumerate}

 Table \ref{tab:tarin_val_test} shows the number of training, validation and testing samples of the solar power forecasting networks per PV site.
 For the three cloud forecasting networks, we use similar numbers of training, validation and test image samples.